-Universal USB Installer - Boot from USB
+Universal USB Installer - Bootable Pendrive Software

 UUI - Universal USB Installer

-Universal USB Installer - Installation Progress
+Universal USB Installer - copying ISO to USB

 Some boot from USB tools use simple DD (Disk/Data Duplicator) copy and convert commands to directly burn ISO to USB.
 The DD method of copying, also commonly referred to as "Data Destroyer" works by overwriting the entire file system on a flash drive with that of a CD or DVD image.
 This process causes the drive to appear limited to the size of the chosen ISO file which can prevent you from continuing to use the drive for storage purposes.
 However, if the filesystem used by the CD/DVD image supports expansion, it may be possible to recover lost USB drive space by extending the space and creating another partition to use for storage.